For many years, GreenTech

 •

-70 PWh/yr – enough energy to synthesize twice the current
+exceeds 70 PWh/yr – enough energy to synthesize twice

 • Point-source CO2 emissions